AdaCore/spark2014/docs/ug/en/source/language_restrictions.rst

 no invalid values can be constructed in |SPARK|, the evaluation of the attribute ``Valid`` is assumed to always return True.

+For address clauses, in addition to the above checks, SPARK checks that objects whose address clause is more complex than a simple address clause of the form ``with Address => Y'Address``, are volatile.

-This is illustrated in the following example:
+These validity checks are illustrated in the following example:

 .. literalinclude:: /examples/tests/validity/validity.ads
    :language: ada